 Based on the findings, the two highest skills required in performing the jobs in the hospitality industry are the need to write letters of reservation (confirmation, rejection, dealing with complaints) (97%) as well as writing reports (93%).
 The next two important writing skills writing memos (91%) and summaries (76%).
 Most of the students stated that writing summary is also an important skill, as well as composing different types of menus.
-Based on the findings most respondents indicated that generally they are satisfied with the

 Based on the findings, most respondents indicated that generally, they are satisfied with the present syllabus offered in their departments, but still had remarks and suggestions how to be improved.
 75% of the students suggested a revision and updating of the syllabus, 14% said that there is no need for a change and 11% said that they are not sure.